-Foreign banking scams (like that famed Nigerian prince who needs your help)
+- Foreign banking scams (like that famed Nigerian prince who needs your help)

-Phishing scams seeking out your personal info
+- Phishing scams seeking out your personal info

-“Make money fast” or “get rich quick” schemes
+- “Make money fast” or “get rich quick” schemes

-Solicitations for online dating
+- Solicitations for online dating

-Ads for “miracle” medical cures
+- Ads for “miracle” medical cures

-Ads from pornographic websites
+- Ads from pornographic websites

-Chain mail (Forward this message to six friends to get a super prize!)
+- Chain mail (Forward this message to six friends to get a super prize!)

-Offers to help you improve your business, your love life, your hair growth, etc.
+- Offers to help you improve your business, your love life, your hair growth, etc.

 The only way to completely eradicate spam from your life is to drop email altogether.
 Because that’s an unrealistic option for most of us, let’s look at ways to minimize the amount of spam coming your way.

-Use a Filter
+1. Use a spam filter